samjwill/nvim-unception/README.md

 from within Neovim's terminal emulator even easier and completely automatic.

 Terminals will no longer enter a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
 Instead, the desired files and directories will be opened by the "host" Neovim session, and which leverages `:argedit` to update its own arguments.

 https://user-images.githubusercontent.com/25990267/170632310-8bbee2fa-672b-4385-9dea-7ed4501a0558.mp4

 # How does it work?

 The plugin tells Neovim to automatically start a local server listening to a named pipe on launch.
 Upon launching a new Neovim session within a terminal emulator, the arguments are forwarded to the aforementioned Neovim server session, and the server session replaces the buffer under the cursor, which should be the terminal buffer, with the first file/directory argument specified.

 # Requirements

+Basically a bash or bash-like shell.

-It is assumed that you have the ability to run the `realpath` and `pidof` commands in the shell that is used to launch Neovim, as well as the shell used by the internal Neovim terminal emulator.
-The user launching Neovim must also have the ability to write to `/tmp/`.
+It is assumed that you have the ability to run the `realpath` and `pgrep` commands in the shell that is used to launch Neovim, as well as the shell used by the internal Neovim terminal emulator.
+The user launching Neovim must also have the ability to write to `/tmp/`, and the `$USER` environment variable must be set.

 # Limitations

 I'm sure there are plenty.
 This plugin is experimental and probably has some (several) unaccounted for edge cases.
 Unception can be temporarily disabled when launching Neovim if you run into any side-effects like so: `nvim --cmd "let g:disable_unception=1"`

 If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the arguments will instead be